Dangerously cold temps blast much of the US, keeping schools closed and flights grounded

 And voters handed former President Donald Trump a win Monday night in the coldest first-in-the-nation Iowa caucuses on record.
 Temperatures dipped to minus 3 degrees (minus 19.4 C) in Des Moines, with the wind chill making it feel far colder.

 Air travelers across the country experienced delays and cancellations.
-The flight tracking service FlightAware reported more than 3,300 cancellations Monday within, into or out of the United States and more than 1,200 cancellations were already reported by daybreak Tuesday on the East Coast.
+The flight tracking service FlightAware reported about 2,900 cancellations Monday within, into or out of the United States.

 Temperatures are expected to moderate midweek but a new surge of colder air is forecast to drop south over the Northern Plains and Midwest, reaching the Deep South by the end of the week.